unicef/iogt/README.md

 ```

 ## Setup with Docker Compose

 You can choose to set up the project locally using Docker Compose.
-This setup is recommended if you
-want to replicate the production environment
+This setup is recommended if you want to replicate the production environment.

 ### Steps